Credit Cards

 Soft inquiries give you insight without penalty, unlike hard inquiries from lenders, which can slightly lower your score.

-Therefore, checking your score regularly is a good habit that can help you maintain or improve your credit standing.
+Therefore, checking your score regularly is a good habit to help you maintain or improve your credit standing.

 Which variables can affect your credit score?